feldera/feldera/docs/tutorials/rest_api/index.md

   }'
   ```

-Each of the above should return `HTTP/1.1 201 Created` when successfully created.
+Each of the above should execute almost instantly and return `HTTP/1.1
+201 Created`.

 We can view the existing connectors using: